This story takes place in 2011. Please forgive the younger version of me for her writing style.

 We descended and cruised around a bit seeing all sorts of awesome sea creatures.
 A lion fish was my favorite sight and swimming through a narrow spot under a boat wreck was cool.
 Then I practiced removing and reassembling my weight belt, clearing my mask, removing and replacing my BCD (vest with tank attached), “losing” and finding my regulator, and ascending.
 Bring on the boat dives!
-Our meals for the weekend were turned out by the restaurant, and so I got to try lots of different Filipino dishes.
-Yum, yum, yum!
-Nothing too out of the ordinary save for the squid that was reportedly done up in squid ink.
-Totally yum!
+The restaurant restaurant turned out our weekend meals – lots of different Filipino dishes.
+Squid in squid ink was the most exceptional.
+And delicious.

 Our second day, we loaded up the boat and cruised out to an underwater pinnacle.
 I learned a hard lesson when another diver took my weight belt.
 The assistant instructor stuffed a few weights in my pockets instead.
 I should have checked his work.
-I had to abort the dive after three attempts to descend followed by floating back up to the surface.
-When I got back on the boat, I discovered I was only carrying 60% of the weight I needed.
+After floating to the surface on three descent attempts, I aborted the dive.
+Back on the boat I discovered I was only carrying 60% of the weight I needed.
 Boo!
-I got the appropriate weight for the second dive, though, and was rewarded with seeing giant clams!
-They looked straight out of The Little Mermaid.
-I was totally enchanted.
+I got the appropriate weight for the second dive, though, which included enchanting giant clams straight out of The Little Mermaid.
 Snorkeling afterward, I also saw a photo shoot for an underwater wedding.
-How cool!
+Cool!

 That afternoon, all the city kids on the trip headed back for work on Monday.
-Albert and I stayed on so I could start on the advanced portion of my training.
-My CS host from Manila, Japs, hadn’t made it on the trip because he son fell seriously ill (pneumonia) the day before our departure.
-However, he and his friends had an extra ticket to Palawan – an amazing destination with incredible diving for the following weekend.
-If I could complete my advanced course, I’d be able to do some of the best “wreck” diving in the world!
+Albert and I stayed on.
+If I could complete my advanced course, I’d be able to take an advantage of an extra plane ticket the group had for the following weekend to do some of the best “wreck” diving in the world!

 After the sun set, Albert and I headed out for my first night dive.
-The incredible parts were due to the huge abundance of sea life at night.
-I saw tons of enormous sea urchins, an octopus-like sea star, a puffer fish, a stone fish, more enormous sea urchins, a lion fish, and a TURTLE!
-(And did I mention enormous sea urchins!?)
-The not-so-incredible parts were due to the night factor and my impatience.
+Many sea creatures are nocturnal.
+Enormous sea urchins, an octopus-like sea star, a puffer fish, a stone fish, more enormous sea urchins, a lion fish, and a TURTLE graced us with their presence.
+However, the night factor and my impatience paved the way for some unfortunate events.
 My mask kept fogging over, and I’m new enough that I still have to think through clearing it each time.
 The signals my instructor and I had agreed on weren’t working for me and were killing my night vision, rendering me blind each time we tried to communicate.
 The major buzz kill, induced by my impatience, happened when we swam over to the boat wreck.
 I had gotten my left ear to equalize by plugging my nose and blowing slightly harder than “gently.”
 I was excited to go under the wreck.
 So instead of swimming up a bit where the pressure is less, I pointed my right ear toward the surface of the water, plugged my nose, and blew as hard as I could.